 Ever wondered how to change your sheets?
 Here’s an easy step-by-step tutorial!

-My very first homemaking chore I do every single morning is to make my bed.
 I think it starts my day off right – and I make sure to make my bed as soon as I get up, so there’s no temptation to crawl back under the covers.

 The actual practice of making your bed can be very easy:

 1. Pull your flat sheet up to the head of your bed.
 (If you’re particular, smooth out any lumps … otherwise, move on to step 2.)